gazebosim/gz-transport/tutorials/22_development.md

 ## Overview

-The purpose of this section is to describe the internal design of Ignition Transport.
+The purpose of this section is to describe the internal design of Gazebo Transport.
 You don't need to read this section if you just want to use the library in your code.
 This section will help you to understand our source code if you're interested in making code contributions.